fortinet/fortigate-terraform-deploy/azure/7.0/single/README.md

 ## Deployment
 To deploy the FortiGate-VM to Azure:
 1. Clone the repository.
-2. Customize variables in the `terraform.tfvars` and `variables.tf` file as needed.
+2. Customize variables in the `terraform.tfvars.example` and `variables.tf` file as needed.
+And rename `terraform.tfvars.example` to `terraform.tfvars`.
 3. Initialize the providers and modules:
    ```sh
    $ cd XXXXX